-&lt;sup>6 See for instance: Aufbau und Betrieb einer Zertifizierungsinstantz, DFN Bericht 79, and especially Chapter 8. http://www.dfn-cert.de/dfn/berichte/db089/ digitalSignature Ought not to be in a CA cert as it is not supposed to casually sign documents (as opposed to certificates or CRLs, to which this extension in not applicable).
+Attribute Comments digitalSignature Ought not to be in a CA cert as it is not supposed to casually sign documents (as opposed to certificates or CRLs, to which this extension in not applicable).
 Should be in user certificates if they are used to sign document and mail, or to authenticate. nonRepudiation Claims that signing with the key pertaining to this certificate is incontrovertible evidence that the signatory has done that consciously.
-Should not be in CA certs, may be in user certs for signed email.
-Key is used in key management (mainly DH).
-Software status keyEncipherment support unknown, including it in EE certificates does not harm operations but is not needed. dataEncipherment May be in EE certificates encrypting data, but should not be in CA certificates keyAgreement To be used in the exchange of keys.
-Software support status unknown, but including it in EE certificates does not harm
+Should not be in CA certs, may be in user certs for signed email. keyEncipherment Key is used in key management (mainly DH).
+Software status support unknown, including it in EE certificates does not harm operations but is not needed. dataEncipherment May be in EE certificates encrypting data, but should not be in CA certificates keyAgreement To be used in the exchange of keys.
+Software support status unknown, but including it in EE certificates does not harm operations. keyCertSign Must be present in a CA certificate, but never in an EE cert cRLSign Must be in a CA certificate in order to sign its CRLs encipherOnly Only applicable together with keyAgreement decipherOnly Only applicable together with keyAgreement